jenspfahl/regex-builder/readme.md

 #### Manipulation ####

-As descriped before, all elements are **immutable** and any modification results in a cloned instance of the original.
+As descriped before, all elements are **immutable** and every modification results in a cloned instance of the original.
 If you want to change an instance without cloning, you can activate the *change-mode* on an element with `setChangeable()`.
 To deactivate this mode use `unsetChangeable()`.

 #### Group elements ####